MattOng78/KC_House_Price_Appreciation/README.md

 ### 2. Spatial Variables

-Distances were computed from ZIP-code centroids to major commercial nodes, including:
+Distances were computed from ZIP-code centroids to major Points of Intrest (POIs), including:

-- Country Club Plaza
+- The Plaza
 - Power & Light District
-- Downtown Kansas City
-- Additional regional hubs
+- The Legends
+- MCI Airport
+- Lee's Summit

 An “Urban Core Distance” metric was constructed as: